Sumburgh Airport

 Forecast Outlook

 The TAF forecast covers the next 9 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-There is a 30% probability of MVFR conditions between 00:00Z and 03:00Z.
+Expected weather includes: Light Showers Rain.
+Winds are forecast to reach up to 25 knots during the period.
+There is a 30% probability of MVFR conditions with Light Showers Rain between 12:00Z and 18:00Z.

 Pilot Recommendations